axel883/windows-ai-docs/docs/get-started-uwp.md

 > If the project won't build, you might need to change the project's deployment target version.
 Right-click the project in the **Solution Explorer** and select **Properties**.
 In the **Application** tab, set the **Target version** and **Min version** to match your OS and SDK.

 > [!NOTE]
 > If you get a warning that the application is already installed, just select **Yes** to continue with deployment.
+You may need to close Visual Studio and re-open if it still doesn't work.

 ## 4. Download a model